-In connection with the Public Offering, the Company board has adopted, and stockholders have approved, the Generation Income Properties, Inc. 2020 Omnibus Incentive Plan (the "Omnibus Incentive Plan"), which became effective upon the completion of the Public Offering.
-The Omnibus Incentive Plan reserves 2.0 million shares of common stock upon the award of grant stock options, stock appreciation rights, performance shares, performance units, shares of common stock, restricted stock, restricted stock units, cash incentive awards, dividend equivalent units, or any other type of award permitted under the Omnibus Incentive Plan.
-As of June 30, 2022, 76,449 shares had been granted under the Omnibus Incentive Plan.
+In connection with the Public Offering, the Company's Board of Directors adopted and stockholders approved, the Generation Income Properties, Inc. 2020 Omnibus Incentive Plan (the "Omnibus Incentive Plan"), which became effective upon the completion of the Public Offering.
+The Omnibus Incentive Plan reserves 2.0 million shares of common stock for stock options, stock appreciation rights, performance shares, performance units, shares of common stock, restricted stock, restricted stock units, cash incentive awards, dividend equivalent units, or any other type of award permitted under the Omnibus Incentive Plan.
+As of September 30, 2022, 76,449 shares had been granted under the Omnibus Incentive Plan.